-3. Secondary Transporters as Active Agents.
+2. Secondary Transporters as Active Agents.

-In class and in the vignettes, we talked in great detail about secondary transporters, membrane proteins that use an ion gradient to translocate molecules such as sugars up their concentration gradient.
-In this problem, you will repeat what I did in class (and vignettes), but instead of for the case of a symporter, rather for an antiporter.
+In class, we talked in great detail about secondary transporters, membrane proteins that use an ion gradient to translocate molecules such as sugars up their concentration gradient.
+In this problem, you will repeat what I did in class, but instead of for the case of a symporter, now rather for the case of an antiporter.
 In this case, the ions move in an opposite direction to the sugar that is being transported up the gradient.

 (A) Go through all the details of a derivation of the dynamics of the antiporter.
 That is, explain how the chemical potential of the sugar and ions allows us to compute the driving force for the flow of sugar and ions.
-Then, compute $\partial F/\partial N$ and make a plot of the driving force as a function of $N{sugar}^{(in)}$.
+Then, compute $\partial S/\partial N$ and make a plot of the driving force as a function of $N{sugar}^{(in)}$.
 Use the same initial condition that I used in class and in the vignette.